YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/types.rst

 Concrete class that represents a YANG leaf to which data can be assigned.

-    .. cpp:member:: YOperation operation
+    .. cpp:member:: YFilter filter

-        Optional attribute of the YLeaf class which can be set to perform various :cpp:class:`operations<YOperation>`
+        Optional attribute of the YLeaf class which can be set to perform various :cpp:class:`filtering<YFilter>`

 .. cpp:class:: YLeafList

 Concrete class that represents a YANG leaf-list to which multiple instances of data can be appended to.

-    .. cpp:member:: YOperation operation
+    .. cpp:member:: YFilter filter

-        Optional attribute of the YLeafList class which can be set to perform various :cpp:class:`operations<YOperation>`
+        Optional attribute of the YLeafList class which can be set to perform various :cpp:class:`filtering<YFilter>`

 YANG type
 ~~~~~~~~~~